Day 1 Atlanta

 You can set your own pace as you explore Savannah today.
 The city boasts more than 20 historic squares, shaded by oak trees and surrounded by elegant homes, charming churches and fascinating museums.
 Be sure to take in Chippewa Square, where scenes from Forrest Gump were filmed.
 You'll also want to spend time by the waterfront, where old cotton warehouses have been converted into galleries, antique shops, boutiques and restaurants.
-An optional sightseeing ride comes highly recommended in this city that is the epitome of Southern living and home to a wonderful collection of antebellum mansions.
+To see more of this city that is the epitome of Southern living and home to a wonderful collection of antebellum mansions, an optional sightseeing ride comes highly recommended.

 This evening, why not make a beeline for the cobbled street alongside the river.
 It's home to a myriad of restaurants and bars where bands and musicians often play.
 Savannah is one of the few places in America where you can legally walk around with a drink, so ask for a 'to-go cup' and soak up the sociable atmosphere!Meals included: B